Last updated: March 2026

 Data Processing Agreement (DPA).
 We offer a Data Processing Agreement for organizations that require one.
 Contact [email protected] to request a copy.

 Data residency.
-Application servers run on Vercel's edge network (primary region: US East).
-Database is hosted on Supabase (AWS us-east-1).
-Chat export files are stored in Vercel Blob (US).
+Application servers run on Google Cloud Run (primary region: us-central1).
+Database is hosted on Google Cloud SQL (us-central1).
+Chat export files are stored in Google Cloud Storage (US).
 We do not currently offer EU-only data residency but can discuss options for Enterprise customers.

 We store only the minimum data necessary to operate the service.
 Specific retention periods: